An exact solution method for binary equilibrium problems with compensation and the power market uplift problem: Conclusions and outlook

+As a numerical application, we solve a stylized power market uplift problem.
+We illustrate that the current practice in power market operation can lead to situations where players have profitable deviations.
+In particular, when considering the nature of the non-cooperative game in our stylized example, the market operator prefers to deviate from the welfare-optimal dispatch, because a slight reduction in market efficiency is traded for a strong decrease of compensation payments.
 To illustrate the flexibility of our approach, we also solve the model under a hypothetical market regulation stating that a)~no generator may lose money, and b)~only active generators may receive compensation.
 This yields a welfare loss of $3\,$\% relative to the optimal solution.
 At the same time, compensation payments are almost twice as high as in the currently used approach, so that compensation payments eat up almost a third of total welfare in the market.
 We take this as a warning that market rules may have rather counter-intuitive effects, even when they are implemented with the aim of preventing strategic behavior or mitigating other inefficiencies.